-The following 5 slides feature a few more pictures for ideas and inspiration!
+The following slides feature a few more pictures for ideas and inspiration and compare our current facility to the kinds of spaces our community needs.

-Important reminder: Pictures represent the kinds of spaces and how we use them - not design, style, color, etc.
+Important reminder: Pictures of other libraries represent types of spaces and how we can use them - not design, style, color, etc.